We have placed cookies on your device to help make this website better.

 Click here to register

-Receiving a negligence claim can be unpleasant and upsetting, but we can help guide and support you through the process.
+Receiving a negligence claim can be upsetting, but we can help guide and support you through the process.
 Here's what you need to know.

 It's rare for a patient to swallow or inhales something during treatment, but such incidents can leads to negligence claims and dental professionals should be aware of the risks.